3x0dv5/xl-stuff/profiles/windows-kde-macos/docs/mapping.md

 - **End → Cmd+Right** (line end)
 - **PageUp/PageDown → Native Page Up/Down**
 - **Print Screen → macOS screenshot** (Cmd+Shift+3)

+### Dragging files and folders (copy/move/alias)
+- **Option + drag** → Copy to the destination (matches the Windows Ctrl+drag copy behavior).
+- **Command + drag** → Move to the destination (useful when dragging across volumes that would otherwise copy by default).
+- **Command + Option + drag** → Create an alias (shortcut) at the destination instead of copying or moving.
+> macOS hardcodes these drag modifiers to Option/Command; Karabiner remaps key events but cannot change Finder’s built-in drag behaviors to use Ctrl instead of Command.

 ### Nano muscle memory outside Terminal/iTerm
 - **Ctrl+O → Cmd+S** for save/write-out outside terminals